angular/components/src/material/chips/chips.md

 `<mat-chip-grid>` and `<mat-chip-row>` : These elements implement a grid accessibility pattern.
 Use them as part of a free form input that allows users to enter text to add chips.

-Note : be sure to have the input element be a sibling of mat-chip-grid to ensure accessibility of the input element by accessibility devices such as Voice Control.
-It is also recommended to apply an appropriate `aria-label` to the input to optimize accessibility of the input.
+> _Please note: be sure to have the input element be a sibling of `mat-chip-grid` to ensure accessibility of the input element by accessibility devices such as Voice Control.
+It is also recommended to apply an appropriate `aria-label` to the input to optimize accessibility of the input._

 ```html
 <mat-form-field>